IIP Placement Application

 IIP Placement Applications (online and hard copy) are due by 5 p.m. on December 12, 2014.

 If you are mailing the hard copy of the application, it must be postmarked December 12, 2014, and should be sent to International Internship Program, Office of International Programs, Princeton University, 36 University Place, Suite 350, Princeton, NJ 08544.

 Please carefully read the following instructions carefully.
 If you encounter any problems with the application, please contact Mary Cate Connors, communications and outreach coordinator.

 To complete a IIP Internship Placement Application, you must:

 - Complete and submit the online application.
-The IIP Placement Application is now closed.
+Applications will open on November 14, 2014.